 “The truth is this.
 Politically I stand with this: I believe in love,” Brooks said.
 “That’s it.
 And I believe for the best person for the job, whatever that person is, that love is going to be a big thing to get my vote.
 So my thing is, if you ask, I’ll be happy to serve this country.
 I don’t need to do it in the honor that my father did, as a former Marine, my brothers did in the Air Force and in the Army.
 So this is my way to contribute.”

-For Brooks, the best way to serve the country is not by political rallies or speeches, but by love.
+For Brooks, the best way to serve the country is not by political rallies or speeches, but simply by spreading love.